EdwardHowell627/SQL_Data_Jobs_Analysis/README.md

 For my first queries, I wanted to do some simple exploration of the dataset, so I started by determining what time period my dataset was based in and whether any months had more job postings than others.
 To accomplish this, I extracted the year and month from the dataset and grouped by both.

-For each showcase query, I will provide the SQL statement and the results, which may be truncated if the resulting table from the query is too large.
+For each showcase query, I will provide the SQL statement and the resulting dataset, some have been truncated if there were too many rows.

 ```sql
 SELECT